Social Media 201: Leveraging Social Media to Increase Your Visibility

-Social media can have tremendous rewards for your state and branch advocacy efforts if you’re creative and persistent.
-Common platforms for advocacy include Facebook and Twitter, but new tools (Pinterest, Tumblr, and Instagram, for example) are unveiled every week.
+Social media can have tremendous rewards for your state and branch if you’re creative and persistent.
+It can help you raise your branch’s visibility, recruit new members and donors, and influence important community stakeholders.
+Common platforms for advocacy include Facebook and Twitter, but new tools (Instagram, Pinterest, and Tumblr, for example) are unveiled every week.
 Talk to others about what they’re doing, and see how your efforts can fit into or shape what’s already happening.
+Use this guide to create a social media strategy that will launch your branch or state even further into the conversation about women and girl’s empowerment.
 Social media is a conversation, not a monologue.

 Creating Social Media Strategy

 The first step in using social media is to create a strategy.
 Here’s how:

 1. Set your objectives.
 Is your goal narrow (publicizing an event) or broad (building and engaging with a community or coalition)?
 Clarify the exact call to action that you want to elicit from your campaign.